phunstack/vimeouploader/README.md

-# vimeouploader
+# Vimeouploader
-a small server that uploads videos to vimeo
+This is a small webapp to upload videos to vimeo.

 # Installation
 Clone the repository and then install npm modules.